Vardot/varbase_components/components/atoms/button/README.md

               background images and colors on any button.
 * `size`: (btn-sm | btn-lg) Bootstrap button size
 * `disabled`: (true|false) Disabled button
-* `utility_classes`: An array of utility classes.
-Use to add extra Bootstrap utility classes or custom CSS classes over to this component.
+* `utility_classes`: An array of utility classes that can be used to add extra Bootstrap utility classes or custom classes to this component.

 ## Attributes:
 * `attributes`: Drupal attributes for link.